The field induced magnetic dipolar interaction for general boundary conditions: Introduction

 Here $\eta:=\omega R/c$, and $\omega$ is the transition frequency of the two resonant dipoles.
 The interaction strength $V(\omega)$ exhibits an oscillating decay with the distance $R$, and returns the above Eq.\,(\ref{eq:classical}) when $\omega R/c\rightarrow0$.
-Due to the limited usage of the rotating-wave approximation (RWA) in the master equation derivation, this approach could only give the interaction term between two resonant transition dipoles, but cannot give the other interaction terms, e.g., those between non-resonant dipoles \citep{shatokhin_coherence_2018}, permanent dipoles, and the counter rotating terms.
+However, since the rotating-wave approximation (RWA) must be applied in a tricky way when deriving this master equation, this approach could only give the interaction term between two resonant transition dipoles with equal frequencies, while the other interaction terms cannot be obtained, e.g., those between non-resonant dipoles \citep{shatokhin_coherence_2018}, permanent dipoles, and the counter rotating terms.
 Besides, this approach cannot be applied when the field modes are discrete, e.g., in an ideal lossless cavity.

 3. \emph{Mode elimination}: Considering the two dipoles (frequency $\omega_{1,2}$) both interacting with one common field mode (frequency $\nu$), e.g., $\hat{V}=\hat{a}^{\dagger}(g_{1}\hat{\tau}_{1}^{-}+g_{2}\hat{\tau}_{2}^{-})+\text{h.c.}$, the mediating field mode can be eliminated by the Fr\"ohlish-Nakajima transform \citep{frohlich_theory_1950,nakajima_perturbation_1955,lambert_cavity-mediated_2016,li_long-term_2014,goldstein_dipole-dipole_1997}, which gives $\hat{V}_{12}\simeq\tilde{\beta}\,\hat{\tau}_{1}^{+}\hat{\tau}_{2}^{-}+\text{h.c.}$, with (see Appendix \ref{sec:The-mediated-interaction})